Teens make crosses to raise money for the Geneseo-Atkinson Food Pantry

 Six-foot tall lighted crosses have become part of the Christmas decorating scene in many area yards, all designed and made by Nathan Dunker and Reed Preston, freshmen at Geneseo High School.

-Nathan is the son of Keith and Tina Dunker and Reed is the son of Rick and Kelly Preston.
+Nathan is the son of Keith and Tina Dunker, and Reed is the son of Rick and Kelly Preston.

 The young men live next door to each other, have grown up together and are good friends.
 Their friendship includes building a fort together in the wooded area behind their homes, a project they continue to expand.

-As the Christmas season approached, Dunker used some wood left from the fort-building to build a cross, outlined the cross in white lights and added it to the Christmas decorations in his yard.
+As the Christmas season approached, Nathan used some wood left from the fort-building to build a cross, outlined the cross in white lights and added it to the Christmas decorations in his yard.

 Neighbor Kelly Preston saw what Nathan had made and told her son, “I love the Dunker’s cross and would really like you to build one for us.”